optimizely/nuclear-js/docs/src/docs/03-creating-stores.md

 More than simply managing ORM-style objects, **stores manage the state for a particular domain within the application**.

-Unlike many other Flux libraries, Nuclear stores hold no state.
+Unlike many other Flux libraries, NuclearJS stores hold no state.
 Instead, they provide a collection of functions that transform current state into new state.

 Stores provide a `getInitialState` method, which returns the initial state value that a store will manage, and an `initialize` hook, which is used to define what actions a store will respond to by attaching handlers.